-b) Sink a location or "discovery" shaft on the claim to a depth of at least eight feet from the lowest part of the rim of the shaft at the surface.
+b) Within 120 days from the time of location, sink a location or "discovery" shaft on the claim to a depth of at least eight feet from the lowest part of the rim of the shaft at the surface or deeper, if necessary, to a depth where mineral in place is disclosed in the shaft.
+The shaft should have a cross section of at least 4 ft. $\times$ 6 ft.

 The term "location shaft" is preferable to "discovery shaft" to avoid confusion with a discovery of mineral which may or may not be in the shaft.
-This shaft should measure not less than 4 ft. x 6 ft. in cross section.